-Looking for current or historical aerial imagery of your property?
-Visit the Texas Natural Resources Information System (TNRIS) page for all of your mapping and data needs.
+- Looking for current or historical aerial imagery of your property?
+Visit the Texas Natural Resources Information System (TNRIS).

-Interested in Agricultural Water Conservation Best Management Practices?
-Have a suggestion for an additional BMP's?
+- Interested in Agricultural Water Conservation Best Management Practices?
+Have a suggestion for an additional BMP?
 Please let us know!

-Ever wondered which Major or Minor Aquifer underlies your property?
-Visit the TWDB Maps page to find out!
+- Ever wondered which major or minor aquifer underlies your property?
+Visit the TWDB Map Catalog page to find out.

 External Resources in Texas